nilgold/Office-OpSec/README.md

 Write to a Google Sheets document from a Twine app

 1. In the Google Drive of a GCP-connected account, create a new Sheets doc.
-2. **In the Sheets doc**, run File -> Import, Upload.
+2. **In the Sheets doc**, choose File -> Import, Upload.
 Upload the provided "Office OpSec.xlsx."
 Choose "Replace spreadsheet."
 Click "Import data."
-3. Tools -> Script editor
+3. Go to Tools -> Script editor.
 4. Over the contents of new Code.gs, paste code from provided Code.gs.
 5. CTRL+S to save.
 Enter an arbitrary project name.
 Click OK.
 6. Run -> Run function -> setup